Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Wearing an embroidered American flag on a green apron is a small token of appreciation for the US Army.

-A lot of baristas have spouses serving in the Army.
+Many baristas have spouses serving in the Military.
 Some baristas have served in the US Army and want to show their patriotism through Starbucks aprons.

 Mortarboard